Learn about more about your dentist from their "badges"

 Bronze, silver & gold badges

-There are 3 different badges, which are:
+As you'd imagine, there are 3 different types of badges, which are:

-Gold Badge: Gold badges are assigned to the best doctors who ace each category
+Gold badge: Gold badges are assigned to the best doctors who ace each category

-Silver Badge: Silver badges are assigned to exemplary dentists who are just a bit behind the gold dentists
+Silver badge: Silver badges are assigned to exemplary dentists who are just a bit behind the gold dentists

-Bronze Badge: Bronze badges are offered to great dentists who are working their way up to silver or gold status
+Bronze badge: Bronze badges are offered to great dentists who are working their way up to silver or gold status

 Let's look at a few examples to see how gold, silver, and bronze badges are assigned:

-- Scholar Badge: A gold badge means the dentist has extensive training and experience in their field.
+A gold badge means the dentist has extensive training and experience in their field.
 A bronze badge means the dentist has some training and experience, but not as much as a gold dentist.

-- Price Badge: A gold badge means the dentist offers the best prices in the area (as compared to neighboring dentists).
+A gold badge means the dentist offers the best prices in the area (as compared to neighboring dentists).
 A bronze badge means the dentist has prices that are slightly lower than neighboring dentists, but not by much.